-Energized, Congruent, Unplanned Succession
+Energized, Congruent Congregations, Unplanned Succession

 Because the succession is unplanned the transitional time will be dependent on the time it takes to conduct a search.
 Smaller congregations with limited resources may find it to their advantage to do a limited search based on a prequalified short list of candidates from the diocese.
-Current practice suggests that a typical search for a medium-sized or larger congregation is likely to take between 12 and 18 months.
+Current practice suggests that a typical search for a medium sized or larger congregation is likely to take between 12-18 months.

-Because the succession is unplanned, grief reactions to the rector's departure may be more pronounced than in a planned succession, since parishioners have had little time to process their feelings.
-See the section titled "Responding to Grief" for ways to assist congregations in this time.
+Because the succession is unplanned, grief reactions to the rector's departure may be more pronounced than in a planned succession since parishioners have had little time to process their feelings.
+See the section on Resolving Grief for ways to assist congregations in grief.